startupdotdev/elevator-music-stack/README.md

 - What is ethers.js or web3.js?

-Both are a collectino of utilities to interact with wEb3. [web3.js](https://web3js.readthedocs.io/en/v1.7.4/#web3-js-ethereum-javascript-api) / [https://docs.ethers.io/v5/](https://docs.ethers.io/v5/)
+Both are a collection of utilities to interact with wEb3. [web3.js](https://web3js.readthedocs.io/en/v1.7.4/#web3-js-ethereum-javascript-api) / [https://docs.ethers.io/v5/](https://docs.ethers.io/v5/)

 - What is a _node_?